A Nitsche method for Navier--Stokes/generalized poroelasticity interface problems: Introduction

 To enforce interface constraints in a finite element FE discretization, two main schemes have been developed.
 The Lagrange multiplier formulation is conceptually straightforward: it enlarges the discrete system by introducing additional multiplier fields and requires the satisfaction of inf--sup conditions to guarantee stability.
 In contrast, the Nitsche approach enforces interface constraints weakly through a penalty or stabilization parameter, without introducing extra unknowns.
 The Nitsche method, first proposed by J.~A.~Nitsche~\cite{MR341903}, is a consistent boundary-penalty technique for weakly imposing Dirichlet conditions in the variational formulation.
 As a result, the algebraic system remains symmetric (or skew-symmetric) and positive definite whenever the underlying operators are elliptic, yielding better-conditioned linear systems and more efficient solvers.
 Moreover, the Nitsche formulation facilitates the treatment of non-matching or locally refined meshes at the interface, since no mortar spaces or multiplier interpolations are required.
 The stability of the scheme requires only a mesh-independent penalty parameter $\gamma > 0$, thereby avoiding the need for introducing additional variables requiring further inf-sup stability conditions, as is necessary in Lagrange multiplier methods.
 Finally, because Nitsche's method integrates naturally into standard finite element assembly routines, it greatly simplifies implementation in existing software libraries.
 These features make the Nitsche scheme an attractive, robust, and computationally efficient alternative for coupled fluid--poroelastic simulations.
 Several studies have applied the Nitsche scheme to FSI~\cite{MR2498525,MR3160359} and Stokes--Darcy problems~\cite{MR2899252,MR4114096,MR4262392}.
 Moreover, a Nitsche-based framework for the coupled Stokes--Biot problem was developed in~\cite{MR3347244,MR4524684}.
 In this work, we employ the Nitsche scheme to enforce continuity of the normal velocity across the interface.

 We present mathematical and numerical analyses of the fully dynamic Navier--Stokes–generalized poroelastic system, adopting the Brinkman model for fluid flow.
 This formulation ensures mass conservation within the porous domain and accounts for viscous effects in a manner consistent with thermodynamic principles~\cite{MR4253885}.
-The generalized poroelastic model—referred to as the linearized porohyperelastic model—was initially studied by Chapelle \emph{et al.} in~\cite{MR3918635}, offering a more accurate alternative to the classical Biot model, especially in thermodynamically consistent settings involving variable porosity.
-More recently, a Stokes–generalized poroelasticity model was introduced in~\cite{bansal2024lagrange}, where continuous and discrete formulations were analyzed using a Lagrange multiplier approach.
-The present work extends the analysis in~\cite{MR3918635,bansal2024lagrange} by incorporating a nonlinear convective term in the fluid region and employing the Nitsche method to weakly enforce the continuity of normal velocity across the interface.
+The generalized poroelastic model—referred to as the linearized porohyperelastic model—was initially studied in~\cite{MR3918635}, offering a more accurate alternative to the classical Biot model, especially in thermodynamically consistent settings involving variable porosity.
+More recently, a Stokes–generalized poroelasticity model was introduced in~\cite{bansal2026lagrange}, where continuous and discrete formulations were analyzed using a Lagrange multiplier approach.